minamagdyshehata/RubberDuckyEncoderStarter/README.md

 3- type python RubberDuckyEncoderStarter.py then press Enter (or Return :):) ).

-5- Enjoy !!
+4- Enjoy !!

+//OR//

-OR You can Simply use the Run-Script as per your OS as follows:
+You can Simply use the Run-Script as per your OS as follows:

-**For Windows:
+--For Windows:

 1- Download the .zip file from: https://github.com/minamagdyshehata/RubberDuckyEncoderStarter/archive/master.zip